Field Marketing and Brand Experience Awards 2024

 - Awards shy Apple’s engagement with FMBE Awards has often been a head turner.
 One year – back in 2007 – the award judging for their Store in Store concept stimulated 3 new field contracts to manage customer retail experiences – helping to pave the way for new FMBE opportunities right across the industry then and ever since.

-- FMBE award judging has received numerous testimonials from judges through the years including glowing feedback from some of the very best in sales and marketing seniors at P&G, Heineken, Britvic, Kellogg, Unilever, Diageo, EA Games, BT, Samsung, Sky, Reckitt Benckiser and Energizer.
+- FMBE award judging has received numerous testimonials from judges through the years including glowing feedback from some of the very best in sales and marketing seniors at P&G, Heineken, Britvic, Kellogg, Unilever, Diageo, EA Games, BT, Samsung, Sky, Reckitt Benckiser.
 One benefit we are often credited with is that of helping clients to build on existing agency relationships and justify extending agency loyalty and spend: Jonathon Pearn came to our award judging soon after the considerable responsibility of leading the restructure and realignment of Kraft and Cadbury’s field teams after merger.
 In a detailed and unsolicited testimonial, he praised the quantity and quality of the entries and stated that the process gave him heightened confidence and ambitions for his own team and agency.

 Should my 10 points above leave any room for doubt about the strength and depth of FMBE’s unique judging panel and process, the video testimonial from Jenni Hill, head of field sales for Molson Coors just might be the clincher!